-Paillier ciphertexts are constant size, each ~ 1.0 kB in size (as they are taken modulo n^2 , where n is the product of two 2048 bit primes).
+Paillier ciphertexts are constant size, each 2N in size (as they are taken modulo n^2).
 This is small enough for the memory and network limitations of today.

-The proof of zero uses two Paillier ciphertexts, a challenge of size 2048 bits, and a proof statement of size 4096 bits.
-In total, this is a constant size of ~ 2.8 kB.
+The interactive proof of zero uses two Paillier ciphertexts (each size 2N), a challenge of size N, and a proof statement of size N. In total, this is a constant size of 6N.